-Math 260 is designed primarily for students majoring in mathematics, but it is also a good course for anyone who is curious about why mathematics works the way it does or wants to know what mathematics beyond numbers and calculations might involve.
-The pathway to higher mathematics or "mathematical sophistication" is lined with nonroutine problems, abstract concepts, and rigorous proofs.
-Although it is essential for a mathematics major to grapple with abstract ideas, to understand basic logic, and to learn how to read and write mathematical proofs, many people in other fields can benefit from a careful study of deeper concepts and the construction and analysis of valid arguments.
+Math 260 is designed primarily for students planning to major in mathematics or a related field, but it is also a good course for anyone who is curious about why mathematics works the way it does or wants to know what mathematics beyond numbers and calculations might involve.
+The pathway to higher mathematics or "mathematical sophistication" is lined with abstract concepts, nonroutine problems, and rigorous proofs.
+Although it is essential for a mathematics major to grapple with abstract ideas, to understand basic logic, and to learn how to read and write mathematical proofs, many people in other fields can benefit from a careful study of deeper concepts as well as the construction and analysis of valid arguments.
 This course represents a first step in this process.
-You may initially find the material difficult, abstract, and frustrating, but with patience and hard work, you should be able to learn how to "do proofs" and perhaps even reach the point where you find proofs beautiful and enjoy creating them.
+You may initially find the material difficult, abstract, and frustrating, but with patience and hard work, you should be able to learn how to "do proofs" and, perhaps, even reach the point where you find proofs beautiful and enjoy creating them.